yehudacohen/alchemy/alchemy-web/src/content/docs/what-is-alchemy.md

   order: 0
 ---

 Alchemy is a TypeScript library that creates and manages cloud infrastructure when you run it.
-Instead of using a CLI or configuration files, you write a regular TypeScript program.
+Instead of using opinionated CLIs or configuration files, you write and run a regular TypeScript program.

 ## How it works